Shrit1401/Daydream/Readme.md

 # ✨ What I’m Building

-**Daydream** is a story journal app where users casually write what’s going on in their life — anything from
+**Daydream** is an emotional reflection assistant.
+Users write journal entries about their daily thoughts, actions, or feelings — anything from
 _“I have to go to LA”_, _“I want to build a startup”_, to _“I don’t want to study anymore, but I have to.”_
+Daydream responds to each entry with a meaningful reflection, insight, or encouragement.

 ---

 # 📝 How It Works

-### 1. Raw Expression
+### 1. Daily Journal Input

+Users log their daily thoughts, activities, or emotional states in a free-form journal.
-Users type freely in their own voice — unfiltered, chaotic, honest.
+It’s unfiltered and in their own voice.
-It’s not about grammar or coherence.
-It’s about what’s on your mind.

-### 2. One-Click Journal Summary
+### 2. Intelligent Reflections

-With one click, Daydream generates a journal-style summary.
-Users can choose the tone:

-- ✍️ **Reflective**
-- 🎭 **Poetic**
-- 🧠 **Minimal**
-- 😂 **Humorous**
-- 💬 **Conversational**
+Daydream responds to each entry with thoughtful feedback — from emotional validation to subtle encouragement or even practical suggestions.

-### 3. Story Mode (Every 5–10 Days)
+### 3. Emotion Journey Story (Every 5–10 Days)

-Daydream transforms scattered entries into a cohesive, readable life narrative.
+After a series of entries, Daydream compiles an emotional journey.
-This isn’t just logging events — it’s reliving your story, chapter by chapter.
+This story isn’t about reliving events — it’s about revealing patterns in your emotional evolution.

 ### 4. Emotion Analysis